steffenkoerner/Configurations/README.md

+# Configurations
+This repository contains all the important configurations of tools like IDE, shell, git

+It's used to synchronize configurations with multiple machines

 # git hooks

 This folder contains some useful githooks to automatically add the item number of ticket to the commmit message.